philj404/SimpleSerialShell/README.md

 * "help" is a built-in command.
 It lists what is available.

-* If memory limitations allow, provide additional documentation for each command you register using the argDocs parameter of the addCommand() method.
+* If memory limitations allow, provide additional documentation for each command you register following a colon delimeter in the addCommand() method.
 This will make the "help" output more comprehensive and may make your device more user-friendly.
+(For example, use `shell.addCommand(F("helloWorld:<start> [<end>]"), hello);` )

 * RAM is limited in the ATMega world.
 To save space, use the F() macro, which keeps const strings in flash rather than copying them to RAM.
 (For example use `shell.addCommand(F("helloWorld"), hello);` )